lmfit/lmfit-py/_sources/model.txt

     {'a': {'value': 1}, 'b': {'max': 1.0, 'value': 0.3, 'min': 0}}

-You can change this dictionary directly, or with the :meth:`set_param_hint` method.
-Either way, these parameter hints are used by :meth:`make_params` when making parameters.
+You can change this dictionary directly, or with the :meth:`Model.set_param_hint` method.
+Either way, these parameter hints are used by :meth:`Model.make_params` when making parameters.

 An important feature of parameter hints is that you can force the creation